 VINCENT SV-237MK Review: Fired up

 If you want to make a hybrid amplifier that combines the sound of valves with the power of solid-state, then this is a good way to do it.
-Vincent (Germany) have been making lovely sounding hybrids – in my view – for a long time, the SV-237MK I’m reviewing here being a recent update of a long standing model.
-What you get is a muscular 150 Watt amplifier with a three valve preamplifier – and digital inputs.
+Vincent (Germany) has been making lovely-sounding hybrids – in my view – for a long time.
+The VINCENT SV-237MK I’m reviewing is a recent update on a long-standing model.
+You get a muscular 150-watt amplifier with a three-valve preamplifier – and digital inputs.

-Although there are no valve output transformers the amplifier is still large and heavy, weighing 20.4kgs.
-That’s because it houses a classic Class A/B amplifier with big linear power supply and massive toroidal mains transformer.
-No Class D then, and no switch-mode power supply.
+Although no valve output transformers exist, the amplifier is still large and heavy, weighing 20.4kgs.
+It houses a classic Class A/B amplifier with a big linear power supply and a massive toroidal mains transformer.
+No Class D, then, and no switch-mode power supply.

-With a mains transformer so large to handle the power draw and feed the valves, the chassis is inevitably sizeable, measuring 430mm wide, 435mm deep and 152mm high.
+With a mains transformer so large to handle the power draw and feed the valves, the chassis is inevitably sizeable, measuring 430mm wide, 435mm deep, and 152mm high.
 It is also sturdily built, with 5mm thick machined alloy front panel, in our sample black anodised and with a brushed finish.
-Each side carries large heatsinks and the top has arrays of vents, but ours didn’t get hot under normal use.
-Cooling is by convection; there are no fans, so no noise.
+Each side carries large heatsinks, and the top has an array of vents, but ours didn’t get hot under normal use.
+Cooling is done by convection; there are no fans, so there is no noise.

-A major feature of course is the front panel window behind which sits one of the three valves, the 12AX7 double triode.
-It is lit by orange LEDs and is prominent from the moment of switch-on, making the Vincent look quite different from most else.
-After it come two 6NIP-EV triodes for higher voltage swing.
+A major feature, of course, is the front panel window behind which sits one of the three valves, the 12AX7 double triode.
+It is lit by orange LEDs and is prominent from the moment of switch-on, making the Vincent look quite different from most others.
+After that come two 6NIP-EV triodes for higher voltage swing.
 I’ll mention quickly here that such small signal valves have a lifetime of 10,000 hours and cost little so there’s no big drawback in using them.
 And a new one is easy to plug in, should this ever be necessary.

-They light in turn to show (left to right,) – Coaxial digital input (S/PDIF), Optical digital input (S/PDIF), then S3 through to S6 – four analogue inputs via RCA phono sockets; there is no balanced XLR input.
+They light in turn to show (left to right) – Coaxial digital input (S/PDIF), Optical digital input (S/PDIF), then S3 through to S6 – four analog inputs via RCA phono sockets; there is no balanced XLR input.

-Vincent say they removed USB and replaced it with S/PDIF upon user request, since audio products use the latter, computers the former.
-Measurement showed the optical input (TOSLINK) accepts and works at up to 192kHz sample rate – important for hi-res players with optical only outputs (Astell&Kern).
+Vincent says they removed the USB and replaced it with S/PDIF upon user request since audio products use the latter, computers the former.
+Measurement showed the optical input (TOSLINK) accepts and works at up to 192kHz sample rate – important for hi-res players with optical-only outputs (Astell&Kern).
 Also fitted are Record Out (fixed volume) and Preamp Out (variable volume) sockets at rear, but there’s no Record In with A/B switching as of yore.

 With Tone on (i.e. the tone controls selected) +5dB of bass lift is applied I was surprised to find, not a nominally flat response as usual.
 Both the Tone and Loudness push buttons could have been sharper in their actions; I was uncertain whether they were in or out.